siraj101/siraj101/README.md

 - 👋 Hi, I’m @siraj101
 - 👀 I’m interested in Machine Learning an AI
-- 🌱 I’m currently learning at McGill University's MMA program
+- 🌱 I’m currently a Senior Data Developer at Ludia
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on LinkedIn: www.linkedin.com/in/sirajhatoum